Carly Rose Sonenclar

 Carly Rose Sonenclar (born April 20, 1999), who performs under the name Carly Rose, is an American singer, songwriter and actress.
-In December 2012, she became the runner-up on the second season of The X Factor.
+In December 2012, she became the runner-up on the second season of The X Factor USA.

 Early and personal life

 Sonenclar was born in Westchester, New York and currently resides in Los Angeles, California.
-She began singing at age two, imitating several of the performers on the early years of American Idol.
+She began singing at the age of two, reenacting several of the performers on the early years of American Idol.
 She took numerous singing, dancing, piano and acting classes, and one of her teachers put her in touch with a New York City talent agency, which signed her.
-She enjoys softball and has an older brother, Russell, who graduated from the University of Delaware.
+She enjoys softball and has an older brother, Russell, who graduated from the University of Delaware in 2015.
 She takes piano lessons and enjoys composing songs.

-She graduated from Rye Neck High School in 2017.
-In the spring of 2021, she graduated from the University of Southern California.
+Sonenclar graduated from Rye Neck High School in 2017.
+In the spring of 2021, she graduated from the University of Southern California with a Bachelor of Science in music.